mattehicks/IniTmux/README.md

 ### List of Possible Wildcards

-A wildcard can be used inside any of the following attibutes: `root` and  `dir`.
+A wildcard can be used inside any of the following attibutes: `root`, `dir`, and inside any command line described into `panes` attibutes.

 Each wildcard must be written inside `<` and `>`.
 What will be inside can vary as follows: